Darktown Strutters: Plot

 A man named Commander Cross (who is a parody of Colonel Sanders) is seen speaking to black people gathered outside his mansion.
 He is speaking about his efforts of the Cross foundation to enrich the welfare of black people.
 Syreena pulls up in her motorcycle dressed as a nun.
 She meets with a maid working at the mansion and asks her if she knows where her mother is, but she doesn't know, but says her mother was possibly involved with abortions.
 She suggests she ask the local detective.

 The cops from before are seen discussing the locations of criminals on a map console labeled "Ghetto Alert Map" when suddenly the alarm lights up, startling them into action.
 Syreena is at the police station disguised as a cop, and informs the cops that the alert is at the police station, saying "This is 77th and Normandy."
 Syreena meets the detective, seeing him in a dress and remarks that she "expected a straight," to which he retorts "don't be too sure I'm not."
 He explains that he's investigating a white female rapist who targets "black faggots" as he applies blackface to himself.
 She questions him about her missing mother to which he reports that he's busy investigating the disappearance of several prominent black males.
-The other cops appear and shoot him, thinking he's black, before he is able to leave the station.
+The other cops appear and shoot him, thinking he is black, before he is able to leave the station.

 The two gangs are seen enjoying themselves at a carnival until the KKK appears and gets in a fight with them.
 The police show up and calm the fight, but another prominent black man gets abducted.